palexbg/cross-asset-monitoring/README.md

 cross-asset monitoring workflow with a compact orthogonalized risk factors hierarchy, exposure estimation, and factor-based risk decomposition.

-A main motivating reference for the workflow design is this Venn article on integrating historical portfolio and factor analysis into monitoring practices:
+A main motivating reference for the workflow design is this article on integrating historical portfolio and factor analysis into monitoring practices:
 [Incorporating Historical Portfolio Analysis into your Workflows](https://www.venn.twosigma.com/resources/incorporating-historical-portfolio-analysis-into-your-workflows)

 ---